knazir/BFInterpreter/README.md

 # BFInterpreter

-An implementation for the esoteric programming language BrainFu*k in C++.
+An implementation of an interpreter for the esoteric programming language BrainFu*k in C++.